Model Restrictiveness in Functional and Structural Settings

 \begin{proposition}[Restrictiveness as Normalized Limit of the Learning Curve] Under the setup of this subsection and, in particular, Assumption \ref{assu:risk-consistency}, we have

 Moreover, if $\mathcal A_{\text{base}}$ is a risk-consistent estimator for $\cF_{\text{base}}$, then

 \end{proposition}

-Proposition~\ref{prop:learning-curve} shows that, under mild assumptions, restrictiveness can be interpreted as the ratio of two long-run average-case function-space \emph{approximation errors}: one achieved by the best-fitting member of the model class $\mathcal F_\Theta$, the other by the baseline model class $\cF_{\text{base}}$.
+Proposition~\ref{prop:learning-curve} shows that under mild assumptions, restrictiveness can be interpreted as the ratio of two average-case \emph{approximation errors}: one achieved by the best-fitting member of the model class $\mathcal F_\Theta$, the other by the baseline model class $\cF_{\text{base}}$.
 Low restrictiveness corresponds to a model whose best-fitting members achieve low asymptotic risk across pseudo-truths $f\sim\lambda_{\mathcal F}$, while high restrictiveness corresponds to a model that, on average, cannot reduce risk much relative to the baseline.
-This is analogous to but also different from the standard notion of learning curve in machine learning, which features irreducible errors arising from the noise term $\e_i$ in the data generating process $Y_i = f(X_i)+\e_i$, which contrasts with our noise-free setup \eqref{eq:learning-curve}.
-Hence, restrictiveness can be viewed as a normalized noise-free analog of the limit of the standard average-case learning curve.
-This again illustrates our point that restrictiveness seeks to reveal that functional-form flexibility of the model in question.
+This interpretation is analogous to, but distinct from, the standard notion of a learning curve in machine learning.
+There, irreducible error arises from the noise term $\e_i$ in the data-generating process $Y_i = f(X_i)+\e_i$, whereas our setup \eqref{eq:learning-curve} is noise-free.
+Restrictiveness can therefore be understood as a normalized, noise-free analog of the limiting average-case learning curve.
+This perspective reinforces our central point: restrictiveness captures the functional-form flexibility of the model under consideration.

-See Appendix~\ref{sec:gp-completeness} for a more detailed explanation of the relationship and differences between restrictiveness and the standard learning curve, in the context of Gaussian process regressions.